-Using the "Scan", observe the block learn values at different rpm and air flow conditions to determine when the Code 44 may have been set.
-If the conditions for Code 44 exists, the block learn values will be around 150.
+Using the "Scan", observe the block learn value at different rpms.
+The "Scan" also displays the block cells, so the block learn values can be checked in each of the cells, to determine when the Code 44 may have been set.
+If the conditions for Code 44 exists, the block learn values will be around 150 or higher.